Tournament Guidelines

 • A move is over ONLY when the clock is operated.
 The opponent may NOT move until then.

-• Touch Move: If a player touches a piece it must be moved, including potential captures, unless it cannot do so legally.
+• Touch Move: If a player touches (with intent to play) one of their pieces it must be moved, including potential captures, unless it cannot legally do so.
 The player may hold and move their piece freely until they release it.

-• Touch Take: If a player touches an opponent’s piece, which can be captured legally, it must be captured.
-Example: White captures a Black piece by removing the piece first THEN moving the capturing piece, and vice versa.
-If more than one piece can make the capture, the player may use any of those pieces to finish the capture.
+• Touch Take: Often a player will capture by taking their opponents piece before replacing it with their own.
+If a player touches an opponent’s piece with this intention, and it can be captured legally, it must be taken.
+If more than one piece can make the capture, the player may use either of those pieces to finish the capture.

-• J’adoube/Adjust: a player may adjust pieces without making a move ONLY IF their clock is running and they audibly announce “I adjust” or “J’adoube.”
+• J’adoube/Adjust: a player may touch or adjust a piece ONLY IF their clock is running and they audibly announce “I adjust” or “J’adoube.”

 Illegal Moves